Spring is Coming

 Finding the right insoles is a huge step toward happier feet, but it’s just one piece of the puzzle.
 Think of insoles as the foundation of your foot care routine.
 To get the most out of them and support your body from the ground up, it’s helpful to look at the bigger picture.
 Combining your orthotics with the right footwear, simple strengthening exercises, and professional advice when you need it creates a comprehensive approach to foot health that can make a world of difference in your daily comfort.

-Pair Your Insoles with Supportive Shoes
+Always Pair Insoles with Supportive Shoes

 An insole can only do its best work when it’s in the right environment.
 Placing a high-quality orthotic into a flimsy, unsupportive shoe is like building a house on a shaky foundation—it just won’t be as effective.
 The right shoes provide a stable base that allows your insole to properly align your foot and absorb shock.
 Look for footwear with a firm heel counter, adequate cushioning, and enough room for your toes to move freely.
 Aetrex helps to take the guesswork out of this by designing women's footwear and men's styles with Aetrex Arch Support built right in, creating the perfect partner for your orthotics.